bhumi1102/rails/guides/source/generators.md

 ------------------------------

 Application templates are a little different from generators.
 While generators add files to an existing Rails application (models, views, etc.), templates are used to automate the setup of a new Rails application.
 Templates are written as a Ruby script.

+Templates automate what a developer would normally do after creating a clean app.
+All of these actions can be performed by a template.
+This way, another developer who uses your template to create an app, will get the app you envisioned.

 Let's see how to use a template while creating a new Rails application and also an example of a template Ruby script.